Notifications to all applicants for camp were sent out the evening of March 10 (PST).

 Camp Descriptions & Dates

-Bio Boot Camp
+Bio Boot Camp-Mountain

-For students entering grades 7, 8 & 9 in fall 2024
+For students entering grades 7, 8 & 9 in fall 2026

 Together with the UCD Museum of Wildlife & Fish Biology and Campus Recreation Youth Programs we launched Bio Boot Camp in 2011, a camp for junior high aged students who are interested in the natural sciences.
 There is limited enrollment and so we ask that the students themselves be part of the enrollment process.
-This is a full day camp from 8:30 am-5:30 pm on Tuesday and Wednesday based at UC Davis.
-Then on Thursday morning we travel to UC Davis Bodega Bay Field Station on the coast.
-We return to Davis on Friday afternoon.
-(Monday, June 19 is the federal holiday Juneteenth and so camp this year will start the following day.)

 Bio Boot Camp overview